dawid-dahl-kreationsbyran/umain-test-store/README.md

 ## To deploy a theme to production

 In Shopify, go to Online Store/Themes and find the development theme you are using.
-Make sure to commit to Git.
+Make sure to commit to Github.
 Then press Actions/Publish.